Regional Intelligent Transportation Systems (ITS) Architecture

-The Wichita Area Metropolitan Planning Organization (WAMPO) Regional Intelligent Transportation Systems (ITS) Architecture serves as a framework for the planning, deployment, integration, and operation of technology-driven solutions within the regional transportation network.
+The Wichita Area Metropolitan Planning Organization's (WAMPO's) Regional Intelligent Transportation Systems (ITS) Architecture serves as a framework for the planning, deployment, integration, and operation of technology-driven solutions within the regional transportation network.

 Regional ITS Architecture 2025 Update

-WAMPO is updating the regional Intelligent Transportation Systems (ITS) architecture, as required by federal guidelines every five years.
-The current update, which began in Fall 2024, is expected to conclude in Fall 2025.
-It builds on the last comprehensive update completed in 2006.
+In Fall 2025, WAMPO completed an update to the regional Intelligent Transportation Systems (ITS) architecture, as required by federal guidelines to occur every five years.
+The 2025 update builds on the last comprehensive update which was completed in 2006.
 It includes an inventory of existing ITS infrastructure and outlines future deployment strategies based on extensive stakeholder input.
-Draft deliverables are provided below.
-These materials will be offered for review by federal planning partners before a public comment period, and final consideration by WAMPO’s Technical Advisory Committee (TAC) and Transportation Policy Body (TPB)
+These materials were offered for review by federal planning partners and released for a public comment period before being brought to the WAMPO Transportation Policy Body (TPB).
+The WAMPO TPB approved the updated Regional ITS Architecture on November 18, 2025.

 Introduction to the ITS Architecture documentation and summary of the 2025 ITS update outcomes.